NOKIA - Interaction Design

 Conclusions

-What I've found is that the most valuable contribution isn't always the final screen.
-It's the exploratory work that proves something is possible, shifts how a team thinks about a problem, and sets a new direction for the product.
+Three years designing for high-stakes, data-dense environments has sharpened my instincts and technical range — and what I've found is that the most valuable contribution isn't always the final screen, but the exploratory work that proves something is possible and sets a new direction for the product.

 Access Behance to Learn More